 |IPv6 can be considered a mobile technology.
 IPv6 includes support for users who ‘roam’ between different networks, with global notification when you leave one network and enter another one.|

-Although IPv6 appears to be superior to IPv4 in many respects, it is a common opinion that the transition from IPv4 to IPv6 will be long (perhaps more than a decade) and difficult.
-Many organisations have made an enormous investment in IPv4 technology and are not yet ready nor willing to speed up the transition.
-IPv4 is a well-known, and thoroughly-tested technology; its reliability and widespread use represent a major slowing-factor in the development of IPv6.
+Although IPv6 appears to be superior to IPv4 in many respects, it is a common opinion that the transition from IPv4 to IPv6 will take a long time – perhaps more than a decade – and will be difficult.
+Many organisations have made an enormous investment in IPv4 technology and are not yet ready or willing to speed up the transition.
+IPv4 is a well-known and thoroughly tested technology; its reliability and widespread use represent a major slowing factor in the development of IPv6.